openrobotics/osra-policies-and-procedures/templates/PROJECT_project_working_group_charter_WORKING_GROUP_NAME.md

 ### Chair

-The Chair of the Working Group shall be [Name of PMC Member of the Project who will chair the WG].
+The Chair of the Working Group shall be [Name of PMC Member of the Project who will chair the WG along with a public e-mail address].

 ### Purpose